Need an immediate update on flows, water quality, hatches, fly suggestions?

 Lower Shoshone Tailwater

-FLIES: Firebead sow bug, North fork Specials, Purple Prince, Jigged Prince, Walt’s Worm, Lucent prince, Prince, San Juan worm, Bloody Mary, Pheasant Tail, BWO’s, Midge pupa, Jigged Meathead, Drag Queen, Sculpzilla, Mini Dungeon, Slump Buster, Thin Mint.
+FLIES: Firebead sow bug, North fork Specials, Purple Prince, Jigged Prince, Walt’s Worm, Lucent prince, Prince, San Juan worm, Bloody Mary, Pheasant Tail, Midge pupa, Jigged Meathead, Drag Queen, Sculpzilla, Mini Dungeon, Slump Buster, Thin Mint, BWO’s, and midges

 Bighorn \ Wind River

-FLIES: poxyback sow, yum-yum sow, Herford’s magic, Various worm patterns and colors, trout pupa, thin mints, BWO’s, Midges, Firebead sow, purple and pink lucent perdigon’s, black Spanish bullet, san juan worms, Sculpzilla, Rusty Tombone, Montana Mouthwash.
+FLIES: poxyback sow, yum-yum sow, Herford’s magic, Various worm patterns and colors, thin mints, Midges, Firebead sow, purple and pink lucent perdigon’s, black Spanish bullet, Ice cream cones, Sculpzilla, Rusty Tombone, Montana Mouthwash.

 North Fork Shoshone River